dhimanshubham22/Student-Management-System/README.md

  Use of Project :-
- In this Project we can Mange , Save  the Student information like name ,id ,fee,course etc Used Technologies:-
+ In this Project we can Mange , Save  the Student information like name ,id ,fee,course etc delete,edit operation perform ,see the details to save .
+ Used Technologies:-
  Devlopment tool - Spring Tool Suits
  Backend used Spring java,Spring jpa,Spring Themleaf